nickrigby/nickrigby.github.io/_posts/2017-02-11-deploying-magento-2-with-composer-and-envoyer.markdown

 {% endhighlight %}

 ### 3. Activate New Release (Before)
-We have a number of things to do here, before we can activate the release
+We have a number of things to do here, before we can activate the release.

-#### Add env.php and config.php files
+#### Add `env.php` and `config.php` files
-These files live in the `app/etc` folder, and contain environment specific code.
-The `env.php` file includes your encryption key, backend URL and database credentials, and the `config.php` file contains module information.
+These files live in the `app/etc` folder of Magento 2, and contain environment specific code.
+The `env.php` file includes your encryption key, backend URL and database credentials, wheras `config.php` file contains module information.
 These files shouldn't be versioned, since they are specific to an environment, so I created a shared folder on the server, and uploaded the production files so they could be copied on deployment.

 {% highlight powershell linenos %}
 cp {% raw %}{{project}}{% endraw %}/shared/app/etc/env.php {% raw %}{{release}}{% endraw %}/app/etc/env.php
 cp {% raw %}{{project}}{% endraw %}/shared/app/etc/config.php {% raw %}{{release}}{% endraw %}/app/etc/config.php
 {% endhighlight %}

+_Note:_ The `{% raw %}{{project}}{% endraw %}` placeholder gives the path to your project root, which is configured within Envoyer.

 #### Magento setup
 This is the most complicated step, and the step that will most likely take the longest in the deployment.
-I'll go through each part of the code in more detail below.

 {% highlight powershell linenos %}
 cd {% raw %}{{release}}{% endraw %}